ietf-satp/draft-marstein-satp-asset-exchange/draft-marstein-satp-asset-exchange.md

 The message must be signed by the server.

-The asset exchange extension requires the message transmitted in this step to be formatted as a lock-assert-msg instead of following the commit-ready-msg format specified for this step in the asset transfer version of SATP.
+The SAE protocol requires the message transmitted in this step to be formatted as a lock-assert-msg instead of following the commit-ready-msg format specified for this step in SATP.

 The parameters of this message consist of the following: